 What we do

 We host regular public meetings as a vehicle of transparency into our operations.
 We encourage you to join our conversation as we make important decisions related to government technology.
 Attend our public meetings.

 We develop the San Francisco's five-year strategic technology plan.
 We encourage you to read about our current and upcoming strategic initiatives and technology projects.
-Read more about the ICT Plan.
+Learn more about our citywide technology strategy.

 Our policies intend to guide the adoption and use of technology.
 Governing policies are used to support strategic goals like cybersecurity and disaster preparedness.
 Read more about each policy.

 COIT is the main governance body that makes decisions regarding the future of the San Francisco’s technology.
 The Committee is composed of 13 department heads that represent each of the major service areas.

 This subcommittee is staffed by technical, financial, and administrative representatives from City departments.
 The primary focus of the subcommittee is to support the planning, budgeting, and performance oversight on City technology.

 The Privacy and Surveillance Advisory Board reviews and provides recommendations to COIT in regards to department surveillance technology.